Mihir-Null/neural_geodesic_flows/README.md

 ```

 ### Author
 This project is maintained by Julian Bürge.
-For any questions or comments you can reach them at `juliandominikbuerge@gmail.com`.
+For any questions or comments you can open an issue or reach them at `julian.buerge@alumni.ethz.ch`.